-Among the orange cat breeds, you’ll find some of the most vibrant, active, and athletic cats in all the feline world.
-The best part – they’re as sweet and affectionate as they come!
+Love the vivacious look that orange cat breeds tend to have?
+Among orange cats, you’ll find some of the most vibrant, active, and athletic cats in all the feline world.

-Many orange cats are just tabby cats.
 A tabby cat is simply any domestic cat that has a coat with stripes, dots, line, or swirling patterns accompanied by the typical tabby M pattern on the forehead.
-Tabby cats have the distinction of being the most common felines, but they’re not actually recognized as a breed.
+Tabby cats have the distinction of being the most common felines, but Tabby’s are not a breed.

-It’s easy to think they are a breed since their orange coats give them a very distinct appearance, but alas, they are not.
+It’s easy to think Tabby’s are a breed since their orange coats give them a very distinct appearance, but alas, they are not.
 Think of Tabby as a coat type.
-We think tabby cats are adorable and make lovely companions – breed or not.
+We think tabby cats are adorable and make lovely companions – breed or not, orange or not.

 There are more orange tabby males than females.
 For some reason unknown to even the smartest amongst us, there are a lot more male orange tabby cats than females.
 In fact, it’s so statistically skewed it’s estimated that there are around 8 males for every 2 females!